matthew-dong-dev/ICS-research/askoski-dev-notes.md

 1. scroll in screen: https://unix.stackexchange.com/questions/40242/scroll-inside-screen-or-pause-output

 - Hit your screen prefix combination (C-a / control+A by default), then hit Escape.
+- THIS IS COPY MODE SO YOU HAVE TO ESCAPE OUT OF IT AGAIN TO SEE LIVE API CALLS

 ## Backend